nf-core/website/sites/docs/src/content/docs/guides/quick_start/your_first_pipeline.md

 ```

 If everything has been installed properly you should see the pipeline launch and run to completion.

-Congratulations!
-You have just run your first nf-core pipeline!

 What's next?
 Check out the [Configuration](/docs/usage/configuration/introduction) guide for more information about adding your own data and configuring a pipeline to better suit your needs.